Vladi756/QuickML/README.md

 # QuickML

-ML API for ML and DL algorithms.
+API for ML and DL algorithms.

+Add all code here.